slatedocs/slate/source/index.html.md

 ```

-### Returns metadata for the object with the specified URI
+## Returns metadata for the object with the specified URI

-Returns the metadata for the object from the specified URI.

 `GET <URI>/metadata`